 You can apply for private student loans when you need to, as long as you plan enough time for the lender to process your loan and disburse (send) money to the school.
 However, if you’re applying for a full year, your lender may disburse the funds to your school each semester rather than all at once.

 If you think you might need to borrow both federal and private student loans, always submit your FAFSA first.
-You’ll receive a financial aid award letter from the colleges you’ve been accepted to.
+You’ll receive a financial aid offer from the colleges you’ve been accepted to.
 After you learn how much aid you’re being offered, you’ll know how much you still need to borrow with a private student loan to have the funds that you need for college.

 Paying off federal loans vs private loans